MahtaFetrat/ManaTTS-Persian-Speech-Dataset/README.md

 ManaTTS is the largest publicly accessible single-speaker Persian corpus, comprising approximately 86 hours of audio with a sampling rate of 44.1 kHz.
 It is released under the open CC-0 license, enabling educational and commercial use.
 This dataset is a comprehensive speech dataset for the Persian language, collected from the [Nasl-e-Mana](https://naslemana.com/) magazine.
 It includes a wide range of topics and domains, making it suitable for training high-quality text-to-speech models.
 The dataset is accompanied by a fully transparent, open-source pipeline for data collection and processing, including tools for audio segmentation and forced alignment.

 ## Dataset
 The ManaTTS dataset can be downloaded from [this link](link to be updated).
+You can access a smaller, random sample of this dataset in the [sampled data directory](link to be updated).
+These samples were selected to reflect the same distribution of match qualities as the complete dataset.
+For more details on match qualities, please refer to the paper (link to be updated).

 ## Raw Data Crawling
 The raw data for this dataset was crawled from the Nasl-e-Mana magazine website.
 The crawling script used for this purpose is also provided in this repository and on Google Colab in [this link](https://colab.research.google.com/drive/1_E5KYAwuCr9B8k6EPYjVErsx-7rrr8Vl?usp=sharing).